 Over the past 2 years, MNT have reported on a couple of studies that used a different approach to identify candidate genes or genetic regions.
-Genome-wide association studies (GWAS) scan vast amounts of genetic code to find locations with ties to particular traits.
+Genome-wide association studies (

 The story got a lot more complex last week, when two new studies appeared in the journal Nature Genetics.
 Both dug deep into the human genome to identify additional regions of the genetic code with links to insomnia.